kSanquist/banking-application/README.md

   - The bulk of the programming, once logged in, this is the code that handles everything from that point on; mostly formatting and idiot proofing
 ### accounts.txt
   - A text file that holds the pickled accounts and their information for use later
+### admin_home.py
+  - Similar to home page, used by admin to remove accounts, among other things
+### WIP admin_key_gen.py
+  - WIP intended to send a random 6-digit code to adming emails allowing access admin_home

 ## MAIN.PY
 ### Intro page
-  - Gets user input, at this point the user can decide between 3 options
+  - Handles user input, allowing them to select one of three options:
     1. Create an account
     2. Log into an existing account
     3. Exit the program
 ### Creating an account
-  - When creating an account the user is asked to enter some personal info:
+  - When creating an account the user is asked to enter personal info:
     - First and last name
     - Email address
       - As of right now, there is no authentication for emails so anything can be entered